chinamike65/hugo-tuolesi/content/book3/book3en.md

 It means that our life is like an oil lamp in a gust of wind.
 There are many deaths around us, but we are small and powerless, and may be extinguished at any time.

-The body of a very fragile person is very fragile, so there is no regularity in death.
+The body of a very fragile person is very weak, so there is no regularity in death.
 Although there are many causes of death and very few causes of life, if our bodies are indestructible, no matter how many causes of death, we are not afraid of them.

-However, in fact, our physical body is very fragile.
+However, in reality, our physical body is very fragile.

-For example, many people's bodies have fragile parts, which are the lifeblood, and a touch is Dharmatal.
+For example, many people's bodies have fragile parts, which are the lifeblood, and a touch is fatal.

 Some people died after being slapped in the face.
 Everyone's lifeblood is different, and they don't know where they are.